jacobczsk/ARDFEvent/README.md

 # ARDFEvent

-Open-source and as simple as possible ARDF event manager.
+Open-source and a simple ARDF event manager.

-## Authors

-Jakub Jiroutek - main author
-Martin Žalud - expert consultant, co-author